Tingyi Holding: Leading Noodles And RTD Tea Player In China (OTCMKTS:TCYMY)

 Tailwinds For Instant Noodles Business In The Near Term

 Tingyi Holding is a market leader in the China's noodles market.
-According to AC Nielsen data as of end-2019, Tingyi Holding has a 43.3% market share of the Chinese instant noodles market; while Euromonitor ranks Tingyi Holding' Master Kong as the top brand in China's rice, pasta & noodles market with a 14.8% share in 2019.
+According to AC Nielsen data as of end-2019, Tingyi Holding has a 43.3% market share of the Chinese instant noodles market; while Euromonitor ranks Tingyi Holding's Master Kong as the top brand in China's rice, pasta & noodles market with a 14.8% share in 2019.

 Instant Noodles Business' Product Mix